 Each artist in THE 1818 PROJECT works across an individual platform between the mediums of glass, installation, sculpture, photography, performance, painting and video.
 Through their unique practices they interrupt the conventions of what colonial art represents in the contemporary world.

-Cosmo Polis is a free community project, gathering and recognising stories of migration.
-It is presented by Newcastle Art Gallery's Youth Reference Group, a team of young people who assist the Gallery by providing a youth perspective, as well as coordinating several diverse projects throughout the year.
+The Cosmopolis project is presented by Newcastle Art Gallery's Youth Reference Group, a team of young people who assist the Gallery by providing a youth perspective, as well as coordinating several diverse projects throughout the year.
 You can find out more about the group on the Youth Reference Group page.

 Joseph LYCETT Inner view of Newcastle (detail) c1818 oil on canvas Purchased with assistance from the National Art Collections Fund, London UK 1961 Newcastle Art Gallery collection